 It’s time to get growing!

 At night I will cover with plastic to be cautious.
-The spring onions are till in the cold frame.
-Apart from those peas and carrots went in mid march and are coming up.
+The spring onions are still in the cold frame.
+Apart from those peas and carrots went in mid-march and are coming up.

 They’ve endured the weather so far so should be OK with the cooler temps.